Raghu3696/Dashboard-for-Real-Time-Monitoring-of-Construction-Projects/construction-dashboard/README.md

 ## 👨‍💻 Author

-Built with ❤️ for construction project management
+Built for construction project management

-## 🙏 Acknowledgments
+## Acknowledgments

 - React team for the amazing framework
 - Recharts for beautiful data visualization